vojtechruz/vojtechruzicka-blog/src/posts/css-flexbox/index.md

 <iframe height="400" scrolling="no" src="//codepen.io/vojtechruz/embed/preview/vYNKqMw/?height=400&amp;&amp;default-tab="result" frameborder="no" allowtransparency="true" allowfullscreen="true" style="width: 100%;"></iframe>

 Of course, this can be combined with defining alignment on the container level using `align-items`.
 You can define general alignment for the items on the container level, and then override it for individual items.
-For example, you can define items to be aligned for the whole container using `align-items: flex-end` and then change the alignment for individual items using `align-self`.
+For example, you can define items to be aligned for the whole container using `align-items: flex-end;` and then change the alignment for individual items using `align-self`.

 <iframe height="400" scrolling="no" src="//codepen.io/vojtechruz/embed/preview/yLYJmeP/?height=400&amp;&amp;default-tab="result" frameborder="no" allowtransparency="true" allowfullscreen="true" style="width: 100%;"></iframe>